Page Object Model & Factory in Selenium

 Step 1) Go to Guru99 Demo Site

-Step 2) In home page check text “Guru99 Bank” is present
+Step 2) On the home page, check that the text “Guru99 Bank” is present

 Step 3) Login into application